FOSDEM navigation 101

 Live from EuroBSDCon 2013, day 3

 Live from Malta today attending the EuroBSDCon 2013 conference.
 Today is the first day of the conference itself.
 Many more people have shown up as expected and there have been tons of very interesting talks all the time.
 It is both good and bad that there are several tracks: you can select the topic you are most interested in, but sometimes great talks overlap!
 Keynote Today's opening session was led by Theo de Raadt, the founder of OpenBSD.
+His keynote focused on explaining how there is no real research happening on operating systems any more and how new, risky technological changes can be tested in a real-world system like OpenBSD.

 Continue reading (about 4 minutes)